-In October, the Investment Association called on companies to be more transparent in reporting on their board’s ethnic diversity in their annual report so that investors can better understand the progress companies are making in meeting these recommendations, which also concern enhanced transparency around diversity policies and developing the internal pipeline.
+In October, the Investment Association called on companies to be more transparent in reporting on their board’s ethnic diversity in their annual report so that investors can better understand the progress companies are making in meeting these recommendations, which also concern enhanced transparency around diversity policies and developing the internal pipeline9.
 Investors want companies to state not just whether they meet the relevant targets, but also to disclose the percentage of the board from a minority ethnic background.

 Some institutional investors have strengthened their voting policies in this area.
 Legal & General Investment Management Limited (LGIM) is one which has done so this year and in October it wrote to FTSE 100 companies without any ethnically diverse directors on their board.
 That letter set out the importance of capturing and reporting data on board ethnicity and also alerted companies to a new LGIM voting intention.
-From 2022, LGIM will vote against the re-election of the nomination committee chair or board chair if the company fails to meet LGIM’s expectations on ethnic diversity.
+From 2022, LGIM will vote against the re-election of the nomination committee chair or board chair if the company fails to meet LGIM’s expectations on ethnic diversity10.
 Glass Lewis has indicated in its updated UK 2021 Proxy Paper Guidelines that it will take a similar approach in 2022.

 As a result, greater transparency in reporting in this area, including on ethnic representation at executive level, at management level and throughout the workforce, will be critical in 2021.